-Your system contains four cooling fans, single- or dual-motor depending on your system configuration.
-These provide cooling for the processor, PCI cards, and memory modules.
-Systems with redundant power supplies also contain one single-motor fan to provide cooling for the power supplies.
+Your system contains five cooling fans, single- or dual-motor depending on your system configuration.
+These provide cooling for the processor, PCI cards, memory modules, and power supplies.

 NOTE: Hot-swap removal or installation of the cooling fans is not supported.